nodejs/node-v0.x-archive/doc/api/cluster.markdown

 ### Event: death

 Same as the `cluster.on('death')` event, but emits only when the state change on the specified worker.

     cluster.fork().on('death', function (worker) {
-        //Worker has died or disconnected
+        //Worker has died
     };

 ### Event: disconnect